 “You don’t notice the impact until you’re in a life-saving situation.” -Laurie

-Some other things they’ve shared with me:
+Some other insights they’ve shared with me:

 There’s definitely a divide between the knowledge/concepts in lectures and in real life.
 Like with the accessibility example, there’s a huge disparity between what exists and what’s available.
 It is sad to think when there are so many effective types of treatments that could treat opioid users however there aren’t as many available medication as there are users.
 Lectures emphasize the scientific aspect of how things should theoretically work but when working with a harm reduction network or a drop-in help centre you see the actual social implications of using these drugs and what the reality is in terms of their availability and accessibility.